Get the Best Personal Loans in Singapore

 As the name suggests, a balance transfer loan lets you transfer some or all of your outstanding credit card loans to one account that charges very low fee and interest rates.
 These loans usually last 3, 6 or 12 months, and usually requires you to pay a minimum amount each month and all of the remaining balance on the last month of your loan.

-Because of its focus on credit cards, a balance transfer is usually only available to new customers who open a credit card or credit line at a bank.
+Because of its focus on credit cards, a balance transfer is usually only available to new customers who open a Find the Best Credit Card for You or credit line at a bank.
 Therefore, if you already have a credit card with Bank A, you will not be able to get a new balance transfer loan.
 Once you apply, however, the balance transfer usually takes effect within 5 working days.

 All in all, balance transfer can save you a lot of money compared to what you otherwise would have to pay on your credit card debt.
 For instance, consider an example where you have S$5,000 on your credit card that will be charged 25% of interest rate.
 If you were to pay off 1/3 of that balance each month while paying interest, you would have paid S$208 just in interest.
 In contrast, a balance transfer with a one-time processing fee of 2% would have cost you S$100.